Bamboo textile: Occupational safety

 There are health threats from rayon manufacture.
 Bamboo rayon manufacture, like other rayon manufacture, exposes rayon workers to volatile carbon disulfide.
 Inhaling it causes serious health problems.
 Around 75 percent of all polluting emissions from the bamboo viscose process occur as air emissions.

 While it is possible to protect workers from the CS2, some legal limits for occupational exposure are still far higher than recommended by medical researchers.
 Rayon factories vary widely in the amount of CS2 they expose their workers to, and in the information they give about their safety limits or their compliance.

-False advertising
+Advertising standards

-In the U.S., the Federal Trade Commission (FTC) has ruled that unless a yarn is made directly with bamboo fibre — often called "mechanically processed bamboo"—it must be called "rayon" or "rayon made from bamboo".
+In the U.S., the Federal Trade Commission (FTC) has ruled that unless a yarn is made directly with bamboo fibre – often called "mechanically processed bamboo" – it must be called "rayon" or "rayon made from bamboo".
 The U.S. Environmental Protection Agency (EPA) noted that the manufacturing process further purifies the cellulose, alters the physical form of the fibre, and modifies the molecular orientation within the fibre and its degree of polymerization.
 The end product is still cellulose, and is functionally identical to rayon made from cellulose from other plant sources.